 Students earn a BFA in dance.
 All students enter the conservatory program in the area of dance performance.
 Subsequently, they may remain in dance performance or apply for one the following concentrations: ballet, dance composition (choreography), or dance production.

 Graduation is dependent on the successful completion of course requirements, which include a minimum of 30 liberal arts credits, and the demonstrated fitness of the student for a professional performing career in dance.
 Students must meet all general degree requirements as well as conservatory requirements for graduation.

 Conservatory of Dance students in all concentrations are expected to maintain a grade of C or higher in all required dance courses, excluding the senior project.
 (For students in the composition concentration, a minimum GPA of B+ is required in all composition courses.)
 A grade of C- or lower constitutes a failure to demonstrate successful academic or artistic progress.
 A student who receives grades of C- or lower for two or more semesters may no longer be eligible for scholarship funds and performance opportunities and may be dismissed from the conservatory.

 All students take the same required dance courses in the freshman and sophomore years.
-At the end of the sophomore year, the Dance Board of Study evaluates each student’s progress and potential and makes recommendations for the direction of future study in one of the following areas: dance performance, ballet, dance composition, or dance production.
+At the end of the sophomore year, the Dance faculty evaluate each student’s progress and potential and makes recommendations for the direction of future study in one of the following areas: dance performance, ballet, dance composition, or dance production.
 Professional dance credits are awarded on the basis of the student’s consistent artistic growth.

-Concentration decisions are approved by the Dance Board of Study.
+Concentration decisions are approved by the Dance faculty.
 Sophomore jury results determine a student’s concentration status.